-Express bus services, 783 or 780, leave every 15 minutes for the city centre.
+Express bus services, 783 or 780, leave every 15 minutes for the city centre and main railway station respectively.
 Taxis are also available 24 hours to take passengers anywhere in Bucharest or to any other region in the country.
 Passengers should avoid cabs that do not display the price and have no meters.

 Car rental companies include Budget, Europcar and Hertz.